-Mentoring Relationship: Through a mentoring relationship between the preceptor and the student, the student is able to develop a personal philosophy of leadership that exploits new opportunities for managing technology and organizational transformation in a continuous environment of change.
-Through the mentoring relationship, the student is able to enhance understanding of organizational behavior and skills in interpersonal relationships, communication, negotiation, and strategic thinking.
+Mentoring Relationship: Through a mentoring relationship between the preceptor and the student, the student can develop a personal philosophy of leadership that exploits new opportunities for managing technology and organizational transformation in a continuous environment of change.
+Through the mentoring relationship, the student can enhance understanding of organizational behavior and skills in interpersonal relationships, communication, negotiation, and strategic thinking.

-Observation: Through observation and selected participation, the student is able to develop an appreciation of the relationships between organization culture, structure, and behavior and how these enhance the effectiveness of the health care system.
+Observation: Through observation and selected participation, the student can develop an appreciation of the relationships between organization culture, structure, and behavior and how these enhance the effectiveness of the health care organizations.